smartcoop/design/content/templates/_components/c-toolbar/03-c-toolbar-modal.md

 ---
-title: Toolbar (modal)
+title: Toolbar (dialog)
 ---

-A toolbar as it might appear inside a <a href="/development/docs/c-modal.html">modal window</a>.
+A toolbar as it might appear inside a <a href="/development/docs/c-dialog.html">dialog window</a>.